-Starting with the 2.2.3 Windows IDE release of GMS2, we have a new crash-reporting system which is designed to take any hassle for you out of submitting a crash report to us.
+Starting with the 2.2.3 Windows IDE release of GameMaker, we have a new crash-reporting system which is designed to take any hassle for you out of submitting a crash report to us.

-This new tool will (if you allow it) collect all the required log files we need, grab a copy of GMS2's memory usage so we can analyse this and see the crash, and also allow you to type in info about what was happening at the time of the crash if you wish.
-Then you can send all of this to us with one click - no having to make a Helpdesk ticket and attach files to it!
+This new tool will (if you allow it) collect all the required log files we need, grab a copy of GameMaker's memory usage so we can analyse this and see the crash, and also allow you to type in info about what was happening at the time of the crash if you wish.
+Then you can send all of this to us with one click - no having to report it as a bug in the IDE and attach files to the form there!

 Update if you haven't already

 It's worth saying that before you even submit a report, you should confirm that you are on the latest version of GameMaker, as whatever your issue is may have already been fixed and so updating your install might allow you to use GameMaker straight away.
 (Updating is also the first thing our Helpdesk teams will ask you to do, should you send us a ticket.)

 The new dialog